devops329/devops/instruction/playwright/playwright.md

 });
 ```

+This test navigates to the Playwright website and checks to make sure the resulting page has the title `Playwright`.
 You can run the tests from your project directory with the following console command.

 ```sh
 npx playwright test